 In this document, we use 'you' to refer to the candidate.
 We use 'must' to refer to a specific legal requirement and 'should' for recommended practice.

 Deadlines mentioned in this document are generic.
-For deadlines relating to the 2 May 2013 parish and community council elections in England and Wales, please see our election timetable.
+For deadlines relating to the 22 May 2014 parish elections in England, please see our election timetable.

 Completing your nomination papers